 Marginal Way to Ogunquit Beach

 If you like beautiful coastal landscapes, then make sure to walk along the rocky seashore on the paved Marginal Way path.
-Enjoy this mile long path from Perkins Cove all the way to the sandy shores of Ogunquit Beach.
+Enjoy this 1.25 miles long path from Perkins Cove all the way to the sandy shores of Ogunquit Beach.

 Along the walk you are met with sweeping views of the Atlantic Ocean and several smaller and more rocky beaches to dip your toes into the water.
 Ogunquit Beach itself is rated one of the best in New England, which comes as no surprise with its warm sands and calm waves.

 End the evening off with a hair raising performance at the Ogunquit Playhouse.
 They run some of the best Broadway musicals and soon to be Broadway hits from the late spring through the early fall in a theatre built in 1937 exclusively as a seasonal theatre.
 Grab a drink at the bar before enjoy a musical delight with your loved one.